filtitov2001/Course_work_2sem/README.md

   2. To practice the operation.
   3. To display the next intermediate result.

-Write a program that implements the following algorithm:
+Create a program that implements the following algorithm:

 1. Input an arithmetic expression.
 2. Definition of the first operand.